What Are Job Skills and Why Do They Matter?

 Job skills are the entire collection of skills you use to complete your work.
 They typically comprise the following:

-• Workplace skills: The personal skills that ensure you do your job well, such as teamwork, time management, or solving problems.
+• Workplace skills: The personal skills that ensure you do your job well, such as teamwork, time management, or problem solving.
 Occasionally, some refer to these as "human skills," "employability skills," or "soft skills."

 • Technical skills: Skills related to technical or job-specific knowledge, such as the ability to code in Python, conduct data analysis, or use specific accounting software.
 These are sometimes called "hard skills."